Breakfast/ Pancakes and Crepes/ Polish Recipes/ Sweet Breakfast Ideas

 20 g fresh yeast or 1 packet/7g active dry yeast or instant yeast

-• Add the yeast with milk and all the other ingredients except apples to a large bowl.
-Mix with an electric mixer for about 3-4 minutes.
+• Add the milk-yeast mixture and all the other ingredients except apples to a large bowl (flour, eggs, vanilla, 3 Tbsp of sugar, cinnamon, salt).
+Mix with an electric mixer for about 1 minute, until well combined (don't worry about overmixing the mixture, it will have time to rest).

-• Cover the bowl with a piece of plastic foil or kitchen towel and set aside in a warm place until doubled in volume, this should take 45-60 minutes (I'm putting it in a turned off oven with a light on and my dough always needs 45 minutes to double its volume).
+• Cover the bowl with a piece of plastic foil or kitchen towel and set aside in a warm place until doubled in volume, this should take 45-70 minutes (I'm putting it in a turned-off oven with a light on).
+The batter will rise quicker when using fresh yeast, a little bit slower when using active dry yeast or fast-acting dry yeast, and the slowest when using instant yeast).

 5 small/medium apples

-• Heat about 3 tablespoons of oil in a non-stick frying pan over medium heat (you can add more or less oil, sadly, more oil = better-tasting pancakes).
+• Heat about 3 tablespoons of oil in a non-stick frying pan over medium heat (you can add more or less oil, sadly, more oil = better-tasting pancakes, these pancakes are known for their crispy edges, so you need to use much more cooking fat than when cooking regular pancakes).
 The oil should be well-heated otherwise the pancakes will soak up fat, you should hear sizzling while adding batter to the pan.

 • Spoon about 1-2 heaped tablespoons of batter (1/4 cup) per pancake.
 Cook on both sides until puffy and golden.
 Transfer to a cooling rack lined with paper towels.
 Cut one pancake in half to make sure it's cooked through in the middle (there is no raw batter).
 Don't put anything on the pancakes or they won't remain crispy.
 Repeat with the remaining dough.

-• Dust the pancakes with powdered sugar and serve.
+• Dust the pancakes generously with powdered sugar and serve.

 • Enjoy!